• Skip to primary navigation

 • 3 tbsp water

-• ¼ cup sunflower seeds ground
+• ¼ cup sunflower seeds or walnuts

 • 2 tbsp tomato paste